Spain's economy close to stable in second-quarter, debt auction costs fall

-MADRID Spain's economy came close to stabilising in the second quarter, its central bank said, nurturing government hopes the country could soon exit recession, though economists were less optimistic.
+MADRID Spain's economy came close to stabilizing in the second quarter, its central bank said, nurturing government hopes the country could soon exit recession, though economists were less optimistic.

 The data offered a welcome distraction to the ruling People's Party as it battles a corruption scandal, which a strong sale of short-term debt suggested has failed to dent investor sentiment towards Spanish assets.